GLFHC/.github/profile/cookbooks/containers.md

 ## Background
 This is a common question that comes up as a project gets ready to deploy an application.
 And this recipe will show when to use one vs. the other, and the implications, and how to do that.
+Note, this will be a slightly higher text heavy recipe than others

 ### Virtual Machines
 The concept of Virtual Machines are not a new concept, as IBM on the original IBM 360 in the 1960s used